-- a.
-The Chief Justice determines good cause. - b.
-Sick leave and vacation leave accruals will continue during an employee's use of emergency leave. - c.
-A recipient's approval for emergency leave does not prevent the employer from exercising its right to terminate the employee. - d.
-The recipient of emergency leave is not to work elsewhere while on emergency leave. - e.
-If the employee does not utilize the full grant of the emergency leave, then any remaining unused emergency leave expires upon the employee's return to work.

-f.
-An employee will not be granted compensation for any unused emergency leave.
+- 1) The Chief Justice determines good cause. - 2) Sick leave and vacation leave accruals will continue during an employee's use of emergency leave. - 3) A recipient's approval for emergency leave does not prevent the employer from exercising its right to terminate the employee. - 4) The recipient of emergency leave is not to work elsewhere while on emergency leave. - 5) If the employee does not utilize the full grant of the emergency leave, then any remaining unused emergency leave expires upon the employee's return to work. - 6) An employee will not be granted compensation for any unused emergency leave.